 Inconsistent Investment Positions, Timing of Competing Transactions and Other Conflicts.
 From time to time, we take an investment position or action for one or more Clients that may be different from, or inconsistent with, an action or position taken for one or more other Clients or Affiliate Clients having similar or differing investment objectives, mandates or guidelines.
 These positions and actions may adversely impact, or in some instances may benefit, one or more affected Clients (including Clients that are our affiliates) or Affiliate Clients in which we have an interest, or which pay us higher fees or a performance fee.
-For example, a Client or Affiliate Client may buy a security and another Client or Affiliate Client may establish a short position in that same security.
+For example, a Client or Affiliate Client may buy a security, and another Client or Affiliate Client may establish a short position in that same security.
+Such inconsistent positions may arise with respect to quantitative/systematic strategies, for example, when the investment model establishes a short position, and one or more other Clients maintain a long position.
 The subsequent short sale may result in a decrease in the price of the security that the other Client or Affiliate Client holds.
 Similarly, transactions or investments by one or more Clients or Affiliate Clients may have the effect of diluting or otherwise disadvantaging the values, prices or investment strategies of another Client or Affiliate Client.
 In addition, a Client or Affiliate Clients may engage in or otherwise participate in transactions that have the effect of providing financing to other Accounts (or their portfolio companies) or to PIMCO or its affiliates.
 A Clients or Affiliate Clients may also enter into sell protection credit default swap transactions in which PIMCO has caused or may cause other Clients or Affiliate Clients to enter into buy protection credit default swap transactions in the same underlying issuer.
 In these situations, potential conflicts may arise should the underlying issuer undergo a credit event and PIMCO must exercise discretion whether to elect physical or cash settlement at the eventual CDS auction for participating Accounts.
 For example, PIMCO's settlement election on behalf of Accounts with sell protection positions could have an adverse effect on Accounts with buy protection positions.
 When we implement for one Client a portfolio decision or strategy ahead of, or contemporaneously with, similar portfolio decisions or strategies of another Client or Affiliate Client, market impact, liquidity constraints or other factors could result in one or more Clients or Affiliate Clients receiving less favorable trading results, the costs of implementing such portfolio decisions or strategies could be increased or such Clients or Affiliate Clients could otherwise be disadvantaged.
 On the other hand, potential conflicts may also arise because portfolio decisions regarding a Client or Affiliate Client may benefit other Clients or Affiliate Clients.
 For example, the sale of a long position or establishment of a short position for a Client or Affiliate Client may decrease the price of the same security sold short by (and therefore benefit) other Clients or Affiliate Clients, and the purchase of a security or covering of a short position in a security for a Client or Affiliate Client may increase the price of the same security held by (and therefore benefit) other Clients or Affiliate Clients.